ably/open-specs/README.md

 ## Installation

-The following command install the requirements (currently, only `http-server`):
+The following command installs the requirements (currently, only `http-server`):

 ```sh
 npm install